A brief history of Node.js

 Believe it or not, Node.js is just 9 years old.

-9 years is such a little amount of time for a technology, but Node.js seems to have been around forever.
+9 years isn't a very long time in tech, but Node.js seems to have been around forever.

-I've had the pleasure to work with Node.js since the early days when it was just 2 years old, and despite the little information available, you could already feel it was a huge thing.
+I've had the pleasure to work with Node.js since the early days when it was only 2 years old, and despite the limited information in the wild, you could already feel that it was going to be a huge thing.

-In this post, we want to draw the big picture of Node.js in its history, to put things in perspective.
+In this post, we draw the big picture of Node.js in its history, to put things in perspective.

 Node.js is born